Dealing With A Rogue Buffalo

 Eventually, the mystery was solved.

 A mature wild bull had been crossing onto the property and targeting Boris.
 These old buffalo are not animals to be taken lightly.
-Hardened by years in the bush, large bulls are immensely powerful and have been responsible for serious injuries and fatalities across northern Australia.
+Large bulls are immensely powerful and have been responsible for serious injuries and fatalities across northern Australia.

-The situation finally came to a head when the rogue bull was discovered sheltering beneath Ray's shed.
+The situation eventually came to a head when the rogue bull was discovered sheltering beneath Ray's shed.
 This time there would be no second chances.
-The buffalo was dropped, processed and packed into the freezer, bringing an end to the ongoing damage and conflict.
+The buffalo was dropped, processed and packed into the freezer, bringing an end to the threat.

 Back to blog